 How Did Medical Marijuana Pass in Florida?

 On November 8th, 2016, Florida passed amendment 2 with a 71% majority vote.
-Amendment two allows for any Florida dispensary to be owned and operated, as well as more marijuana products available to cover a much larger variety of health conditions.
+Amendment two allows for any Florida dispensary to be owned and operated, as well as more marijuana products available to cover a much larger variety of conditions.
 This measure emulates Colorado’s initial medical marijuana program.
 The initiative amends the Florida constitution by allowing the use of medical marijuana for people that have conditions deemed debilitating by a licensed Florida physician.
-It also allows other people to help the patients use the marijuana, like parents, children, nurses, and other caregivers.
+It also allows other people to help the consumers use the marijuana, like parents, children, nurses, and other caregivers.

 Word-for-word, Amendment 2 states the following:

 “Allows medical use of marijuana for individuals with debilitating medical conditions as determined by a licensed Florida physician.
-Allows caregivers to assist patients’ medical use of marijuana.
-The Department of Health shall register and regulate centers that produce and distribute marijuana for medical purposes and shall issue identification cards to patients and caregivers.
+Allows caregivers to assist medical marijuana cardholders’ use of marijuana.
+The Department of Health shall register and regulate centers that produce and distribute marijuana for medical purposes and shall issue identification cards to consumers and caregivers.
 Applies only to Florida law.
 Does not immunize violations of federal law or any non-medical use, possession or production of marijuana.”
 Allows for Medical Marijuana Treatment Centers to be registered by the Department of Health.”

 Who Qualifies and What Are the Laws?